-Replacing the front wall with a garage door will expand the capacity–and invite more students, visitors and industry partners to stop in.
-The Kulwicki Garage will have tools for creative thinking and collaborative problem-solving, such as massive wall-mounted whiteboards, low-resolution prototyping materials for conceptual design and idea sharing, audio-video equipment for sharing design research and ideas and movable flexible furniture allowing for various room configurations.
+Replacing the front wall with a garage door expanded the capacity–and invites more students, visitors and industry partners to stop in.
+The Kulwicki Garage has tools for creative thinking and collaborative problem-solving, such as massive wall-mounted whiteboards, low-resolution prototyping materials for conceptual design and idea sharing, audio-video equipment for sharing design research and ideas and movable flexible furniture allowing for various room configurations.

 In the spirit of open innovation, the UWM Kulwicki Garage honors Alan Kulwicki — the impact of his college education and unique path to success — and inspires today’s student innovators.

 An Inspired Vision for the New Kulwicki Garage